katcipis/sophia/notes/golang.md

-This exacerbates an important truth in Go, both models have shared memory, the only difference is that channels make communication the first class citizen, while mutexes don't, mutexes make serialization of access explicit, but it is not clear if communcation is going on.
+This exacerbates an important truth in Go, both models have shared memory, the only difference is that channels make communication the first class citizen, while mutexes don't, mutexes make serialization of access explicit, but it is not clear if communication is going on.

 So a good rule of thumb is, do you want to communicate two or more concurrent processes or you just want to serialize access to some data ?